Bryson City Shopping, Dining & Attractions

-Bordering the southern side of the Great Smoky Mountains National Park, Bryson City is a laid-back, non-touristy town of 1,300 with more stop signs than stoplights.
-It’s an easily stroll-able town with local bookstores, arts and crafts galleries with working artisans, bike shops, a fly fishing shop, a historical museum, a fly fishing museum, a scenic train, a brewery, and a surprising variety of restaurants.
+Bordering the southern side of the Great Smoky Mountains National Park, Bryson City is a laid-back, non-touristy town of 1,500 with more stop signs than stoplights.
+It’s an easily stroll-able town with local bookstores, arts and crafts galleries with working artisans, a bike shop, two fly fishing shops, a historical museum, a fly fishing museum, an aquarium, an excursion train, two breweries, and a surprising variety of restaurants.
 Map of downtown shops, eateries, attractions.
 Enjoy having your pet with you on vacation?
 You and your pet will love Island Park.
 Bryson City is dog friendly.

-Take a virtual tour of Bryson City with interior 360 visits to fifteen of our small businesses.
+Take a virtual tour of Bryson City with interior 360 visits to a number of our small businesses.

 You will love Bryson City, where you can have a big vacation in a small town!